roel4ez/ado-pr-chart/README.md

 or create an `appsettings.json` file based on the template and use the `-f` flag to run

 ```
 ado-pr-chart.exe -f
 ```

-### How to find the project UUID
+### How to find the repository UUID

-//TODO
+- Go to Repository Settings in ADO: <https://dev.azure.com/>\<Organization>/\<Project>/_settings/repositories
+- Select the repository you are interested in
+- Look at the URL bar in your browser, there is a UUID at the end: `_settings/repositories?repo=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx`

 ## Open Topics